vuongducphuong/documentation/content/applications/finance/accounting/bank/bank_synchronization/enablebanking.rst

 Configuration
 =============

-Link bank accounts with Odoo
+Link bank accounts with Leansoft
 ----------------------------

 #.
 Start synchronization by clicking on :menuselection:`Accounting --> Configuration -->